Vjosa Osmani

-Vjosa Osmani-Sadriu (born 17 May 1982) is a Kosovar Albanian jurist and politician serving as the sixth president of Kosovo since April 2021, having previously served as acting president from November 2020 to March 2021.
+Vjosa Osmani-Sadriu (born 17 May 1982) is a Kosovar jurist and politician who served as President of Kosovo from 2021 to 2026, having previously served as acting president 2020 to 2021.
 She also served as Speaker of the Assembly of Kosovo from 2020 to 2021.

 Born and raised in Titova Mitrovica, SFR Yugoslavia (present-day Kosovo), Osmani studied law at the University of Pristina and the University of Pittsburgh School of Law.
 She worked as an advisor to the president of Kosovo Fatmir Sejdiu before she was elected to the Assembly.

 Osmani held the position of Speaker of the Assembly of Kosovo from February 2020 to March 2021.
-She served as Kosovo's acting president following the resignation of President Hashim Thaçi.
-Upon her election as president, Osmani became the second woman to hold the position, as well as the first person to have served as both acting president and president of Kosovo.
+She became Kosovo's acting president in November 2020, following the resignation of President Hashim Thaçi.
+Upon her election as president to a full term in April 2021, Osmani became the second woman to hold the position, as well as the first person to have served as both acting president and president of Kosovo.
 Osmani successfully ran on an anti-corruption platform and has expressed a desire to normalize relations between Kosovo and Serbia.

 Early life and education

 Vjosa Osmani was born on in Titova Mitrovica, Kosovo, then a part of the Socialist Republic of Serbia, Yugoslavia to ethnic Albanian parents.
 She grew up with four siblings, and completed her primary and secondary education in her hometown.
-Osmani was a teenager during the Kosovo War, and she once stated that she "can still feel" the barrel of an M70 rifle that a soldier forced into her mouth after her home in Mitrovica had been raided.
+Osmani was a teenager during the Kosovo War.

 Osmani received a BA degree in law from the University of Pristina (Kosovo) in 2004.
 She then pursued graduate studies at the University of Pittsburgh School of Law, earning an LLM in 2005, followed by an SJD degree in 2015.
 Her doctoral dissertation addressed the applicability of the UN Convention on Contracts for the International Sale of Goods (CISG) in Kosovo as Kosovo's legal status has evolved since 1988, when the CISG first entered into force.